renber/mantisbt-plugin-hotfixversionsupport/README.md

 ## Installation

-As usual, copy the plugin files to a subfolder called "HotfixVersionSupport" of your mantis directory.
-Enabled the plugin in Mantis's Plugin management page.
+As usual, copy the plugin folder HotfixVersionSupport to your mantis installation's plugin directory.
+Enable the plugin in Mantis's Plugin management page.

 You have to create two custom fields of type enumeration, *Target hotfix* and *Fixed in hotfix*.
 Their value has to be set to ´´´=hotfix´versions´´´ (which allows us to provide teh values by a custom function).
 The two fields need to be assigned to all project you want to track hotfix versions for.